predatorq/c-compiler/README.md

 # cplusplus-compiler
-Experiment for compiler class at SYSU
+Experiment of compiler class in SYSU